ComputationalDesignLab/rombo/README.md

 </p>

 ROMBO is a optimization framework that utilizes a composite function formulation and nonlinear nonintrusive reduced order models.
 An autoencoder neural network is used to project high dimensional outputs into a latent space.
 The latent space is modeled using multi-task Gaussian process models that utilize a Kronecker structure or intrinsic model coregionalization (ICM) formulation.
 The framework uses a Monte Carlo expected improvement infill strategy to balance exploration of the design space with exploitation of the objective function.
 A linear POD method is also implemented using the same structure as ROMBO but using POD for dimensionality reduction and independent GP models for the latent space.
 A standard BO implementation is also provided for generating comparison data for the ROMBO framework.
-The framework is built utilizing PyTorch and associated libraries such as GPyTorch and BoTorch.
+The framework is built utilizing [PyTorch](https://pytorch.org/) and associated libraries such as [GPyTorch](https://gpytorch.ai/) and [BoTorch](https://botorch.org/).
 Modular base classes have been provided for users to implement their own ROM architectures and utilize them within this framework.

 ## Installation

 The ROMBO code can be installed in your Python environment using pip according to the following steps:

 - Clone or download the latest code from this repository.
-- Open the terminal and ``cd`` into the root of cloned/downloaded repository
+- Open the terminal and ``cd`` into the root of cloned/downloaded repository.
-- Activate the virtual environment and run: ``pip install .``
+- Activate the virtual environment and run ``pip install .``
-- Alternatively, run the following to install the package in development mode: ``pip install -e .``
+- Alternatively, run : ``pip install -e .`` to install the package in development mode.

 ## Training a simple nonintrusive reduced order model using autoencoders and GP models